Father Mychal Judge, fire chaplain of the New York Fire Department, was the first official casualty of the September 11, 2001 terrorist attacks.

 Three weeks after the attacks, New York City Fire Commissioner Thomas Von Essen welcomed a grandson.
 Von Essen’s son (also a New York City firefighter) and daughter-in-law named their baby boy Mason Judge, as a tribute to Father Judge.

-Update: The baby name Mychal saw a slight increase in usage in 2001 and 2002, no doubt due to the news of Father Mychal:
+Update: The baby name Mychal saw an increase in usage in 2001 and 2002, no doubt due to the news of Father Mychal:

 - 2003: 21 baby boys named Mychal